Funded by Department of Justice – Youth Justice

 “Stream A” The Seven Feathers

-Indigenous Youth are provided one to one support to address lifestyle issues, with a weekly learning group starting in mid June 2017.
-This unique group called the “The Seven Feathers” is based on the Seven Traditional Teachings:
+Indigenous Youth are provided one to one support to address lifestyle issues through a unique group called the “The Seven Feathers” which is based on the Seven Traditional Teachings:

 Respect - Love - Honesty - Truth - Wisdom - Courage - Humility